amriadam99/github-slideshow/README.md

 # ROBOCUP UTHM
-We from Robocup UTHM :turtlerbot: state in UTHM, PARIT RAJA BATU PAHAT, JOHOR, MALAYSIA.
+We are student from Robocup UTHM club state at UTHM, PARIT RAJA BATU PAHAT, JOHOR, MALAYSIA.

-We build turtlebot2 simulation and real world.
+We build turtlebot2 in simulation and real world.

 IN THIS LINK HAVE ALL CODING, REFERENCE, AND LINK WE USE TO MAKE THIS PROJECT